kalo-build/morphe-spec/README.md

 ### Polymorphic Relationships

 Entities support the same polymorphic relationship types as models, allowing them to represent complex business relationships across multiple entity types.
+Like models, the `aliased` property is optional - when not specified, the relationship name is used as the target entity name.

 #### HasOnePoly and HasManyPoly (with `through`)